 Substance misuse accounts for 10% of all support needs of applicants owed a homelessness duty.
 Since 2018 the numbers of applicants owed a housing duty with drug dependency needs has risen from 49 in 2018/19 to 72 in 2020/21.
 There is supported accommodation available in the borough for ex-drug users and a limited number of spaces available for clients on prescription alternative drugs.
-For drug users owed a homelessness duty unwilling to engage or those on prescriptions unable to access supported accommodation for other reasons or simply due to lack of availability, the only option is placement in unsupported emergency accommodation.
+For users owed a homelessness duty unwilling to engage or those on prescriptions unable to access supported accommodation for other reasons or simply due to lack of availability, the only option is placement in unsupported emergency accommodation.
 Our Tenancy Support Coordinator works to engage these clients, encourage, and support them to attend regular appointments with I-Access and other drug support services.

 The numbers of homeless households with alcohol dependency have been rising each year from 46 in 2018/19 to 67 in 2020/21.
-These cases can be very difficult to engage and many have chaotic lives, sometimes linked to an offending history and mental ill-health.
-Some supported housing schemes will accept these clients but usually this is based on a commitment not to drink or complete abstinence.
+These cases can be very difficult to engage, many have chaotic lives, sometimes linked to an offending history and mental ill-health.
+Some supported housing schemes will accept these clients, usually based on a commitment not to drink or complete abstinence.
 There remains an on-going need for accommodation options for those still drinking.
-Many of them need some form of settled accommodation to provide space and time to moderate their drinking or to give them a stable environment and the support they need to engage with cessation services.
-There are no 'wet hostels' in the Borough for those still drinking which means these clients experience repeat street homelessness and rough sleeping.

-This means most are placed in unsupported emergency accommodation whilst our Housing Support Coordinator works with the client to source suitable supported accommodation, usually out of Borough.
+Many of them need some form of settled accommodation to provide space and time to moderate their drinking or support to engage with cessation services.
+There are no 'wet hostels' in the Borough for those still drinking which means these clients tend to experience repeat street homelessness and rough sleeping.
+Most are placed in unsupported emergency accommodation whilst our Housing Support Coordinator works with the client to source suitable supported accommodation, usually out of Borough.

 Our Housing Support Coordinator and Relief Officers have developed good networks with a variety of supported housing providers who specialise in accommodating those with challenging needs and behaviour.
-All clients with medium to high support needs are referred to multiple providers in and out of the borough.
+Clients are referred to multiple providers in and out of the borough.
 We support clients with all aspects of this process to achieve as many positive outcomes for clients as possible.

 Joint work with Surrey County Council Public Health and Adult Social Care colleagues together with mental health teams will deliver new ways of working over the coming years.
-A combination of joined up approaches which streamline service delivery, and additional resources will enable the provision of more support to the most vulnerable to enable them to engage fully and sustain their accommodation.
+A combination of joined up approaches which streamline service delivery and additional resources will enable the provision of more support to the most vulnerable to enable them to engage fully and sustain their accommodation.